 Peggy LiResearch Fellow

-The overall goal of my research program is to understand the evolutionary and developmental origins of uniquely human thought.
+The goal of my research program is to understand the evolutionary developmental, and cultural origins of human thought.
 Young children and non-human animals share many of the same cognitive abilities.
 However, as children get older they begin to acquire skills far beyond the capability of non-human animals.
 I use developmental, comparative, and cross-cultural methods to investigate the primitive mechanisms, uniquely human factors, and cultural innovations that may support the development of our cognitive abilities.
-Currently, I am investigating the development of complex sequencing and grammatical abilities in children.
+Currently, I am investigating the development of complex recursive sequencing and number acquisition in children.

 Ivan KroupinGraduate Student